-We have used Microsoft Excel 365 version for this article, you can use any other version according to your convenience.
+We have used Microsoft Excel 365 version for this article; you can use any other version according to your convenience.

-Step-01: Using VLOOKUP Function
+Step 1 – Using VLOOKUP Function

 =VLOOKUP(F4,$B$16:$C$18,2,FALSE)

-• Drag down the Fill Handle
+- Drag down the Fill Handle to copy the formula to the cells below.

-In this way, we have added the numbers for the corresponding remarks.
+Numbers are added for the corresponding remarks.

-Step-02: Applying Conditional Formatting
+Step 2 – Applying Conditional Formatting

-• Select the range G4:G13 and then go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.
+- Go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.

-After that, the New Formatting Rule wizard will appear.
+The New Formatting Rule wizard will appear.

-• Choose the Format all cells based on their values option and select the following
+- Choose the Format all cells based on their values option and select the following:

 Green Symbol